gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This distinction reflects what Gradle offers for repository declarations - repositories are specified separately for plugin dependencies and for production dependencies.

+## General improvements

+### Ignore empty `buildSrc` project

+In earlier Gradle versions, the mere presence of a `buildSrc` directory was enough to trigger Gradle to execute all `buildSrc` tasks and to add the resulting `buildSrc.jar` to the buildscript class path.
+Gradle will now ignore an empty `buildSrc` directory, and will only generate a `buildSrc.jar` if build files and/or source files are detected.

+This has two benefits when an empty `buildSrc` directory is detected:
+- `:buildSrc:*` tasks will not be needlessly executed.
+- The empty `buildSrc.jar` will not be added to the buildscript class path, avoiding cache misses that this can cause.

 <!--

 ================== TEMPLATE ==============================